GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/solutions.md

 gsutil mb -l $REGION $STAGING
 ```

 The following command enables the required notifications from the bucket to the Pub/Sub topic.
+Note that this can only be configured from the CLI, there's no option to do this via the Console.

 ```shell
 TOPIC=documents